Hartford Schroders Tax-Aware Bond Fund

 Indices are unmanaged and not available for direct investment.

 Important Risks: Investing involves risk, including the possible loss of principal.
-There is no guarantee a fund will achieve its stated objective.
 Security prices fluctuate in value depending on general market and economic conditions and the prospects of individual companies. ● Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
-As interest rates rise, bond prices generally fall. ● Mortgage related- and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk. ● Obligations of U.S. Government agencies are supported by varying degrees of credit but are generally not backed by the full faith and credit of the U.S. Government. ● The purchase of securities in the To-Be-Announced (TBA) market can result in additional price and counterparty risk. ● Derivatives are generally more volatile and sensitive to changes in market or economic conditions than other securities; their risks include currency, leverage, liquidity, index, pricing, and counterparty risk. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments. ● Municipal securities may be adversely impacted by state/local, political, economic, or market conditions; these risks may be magnified if the fund focuses its assets in municipal securities of issuers in a few select states.
+As interest rates rise, bond prices generally fall. ● Mortgage related- and asset-backed securities’ risks include credit, interest-rate, prepayment, and extension risk. ● Obligations of U.S. Government agencies are supported by varying degrees of credit but are generally not backed by the full faith and credit of the U.S. Government. ● The purchase of securities in the To-Be-Announced (TBA) market can result in additional price and counterparty risk. ● Derivatives are generally more volatile and sensitive to changes in market or economic conditions than other securities; their risks include currency, leverage, liquidity, index, pricing, and counterparty risk. ● Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments. ● Municipal securities may be adversely impacted by state/local, political, economic, or market conditions; these risks may be magnified if the Fund focuses its assets in municipal securities of issuers in a few select states.
 Investors may be subject to the federal Alternative Minimum Tax as well as state and local income taxes.
 Capital gains, if any, are taxable.
 The Fund may have high portfolio turnover, which could increase its transaction costs and an investor’s tax liability.